solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 ssl_ca=get_ssl_cert(),
 ```

-- Open the `requirements.txt` file and add the following.
+- Open the `requirements.txt` file and modify to the following.
 The Azure Functions runtime will install the dependencies in this file

 ```text
 azure-functions